taaytungstieenf/java1-basics-of-a-programming-language/README.md

-### Java Part 1 - Cover all the foundational concepts of a programming language and it is writen in Java
+### Java Part 1 - BASIC OF A PROGRRAMMING LANGUAGE

+##### Cover all the foundational concepts of a programming language and it is writen in Java

   - a.
 Programming environment
   - b.
 Object-oriented programming
   - c.
 Object-oriented programming features